Title: Life Science Megatrends Shaping Our Future

-Bio: Darlene Solomon is senior vice president and chief technology officer for Agilent Technologies.
-Her responsibilities include Agilent Research Laboratories which focuses on high impact, longer range research in support of Agilent’s sustained business growth, and Agilent’s programs in university relations, external research and venture investment.
-In her leadership role, she works closely with Agilent’s businesses to define the company’s technology strategy and R&D priorities.
+Bio: As CTO, Darlene Solomon’s responsibilities include Agilent Research Laboratories which focuses on high impact, longer range research in support of Agilent’s sustained business growth, and Agilent’s programs in university relations, external research, and venture investment.
+In her leadership role, she works closely with Agilent’s businesses to define the company’s strategy and R&D priorities.

-She joined Hewlett-Packard Laboratories in 1984 as a research scientist and soon moved into leadership as the Research & Development Manager of their Chemical and Biological Systems Department.
-When Agilent Technologies was spun off from H-P in 1999, she became responsible for Research and Development/Technology for Agilent’s Life Sciences and Chemical Analysis business.
-She was promoted to Vice President and Director of Agilent Laboratories in 2003, and has been Agilent Technologies’ Chief Technology Officer and Senior Vice President since 2006.
+She joined Hewlett-Packard Laboratories as a research scientist and soon moved into leadership as the R&D manager for the Chemical and Biological Systems Department.
+When Agilent Technologies was spun out from H-P in 1999, she became responsible for R&D/Technology for Agilent’s Life Sciences and Chemical Analysis business.
+She was promoted to VP and Director, Agilent Laboratories in 2003, and has been Agilent’s CTO and VP since 2006.

 Seminar Host: Meng Lu